vycdev/codipwn/README.md

 I use both bt-tether and the ethernet gadget drivers.

 Also I use a Raspberry Pi Zero 2 W for this.
+I haven't got my screen yet, but I'm going to use a Waveshare 2.13 V2 e-ink display.
+The screen is not included in the configuration yet.

 ## Plugins
 A list of all the available plugins can be found here: